doanandreas/kinder-library/README.md

 ## 👤 Author

-Made with 💛 by Doan Andreas Nathanael for KinderCastle take home interview.
+Made with 💛 by Doan Andreas Nathanael for KinderCastle take-home interview.